Alvin-Liew/Active-Directory-Home-Lab/README.md

 Once the installation is completed, click on “close”.
 Next is to configure the installed DHCP server with the scope as discussed.

-Click “Tools” => DHCP => Click “Primary-DC” => Rightclick on “IPv4” => New scope => use 192.168.0.150–250 as the scope name => Start IP address: 172.16.0.100 => End IP address: 172.16.0.200 => subnet mask of /24 or 255.255.255.0 => No exclusion in our case so click “Next” => Lease duration is case dependent, so leave the default => Click yes to configure DHCP options — this specifies how computers joining the domain will access the internet.
+Click “Tools” => DHCP => Click “Primary-DC” => Right Click on “IPv4” => New scope => use 192.168.0.150–250 as the scope name => Start IP address: 172.16.0.100 => End IP address: 172.16.0.200 => subnet mask of /24 or 255.255.255.0 => No exclusion in our case so click “Next” => Lease duration is case dependent, so leave the default => Click yes to configure DHCP options — this specifies how computers joining the domain will access the internet.
 In this case, our DC is the option, so click next and Enter 172.16.0.1 => click “Add” => Next (3x) => Finish.

 The IPv4 is currently displaying a red arrow, We need to authorize the DC and refresh.
 So right-click “Primary-DC” => click authorize => right-click again and click refresh and both IPv4 and IPv6 will turn green.
 As you notice the address lease is empty and this is where the windows 10 client machine will go